-Frederick County has partnered with Official Payments Corporation (OPC) to facilitate automated credit card payments by phone and through our internet website.
-OPC assesses a convenience fee each time the service is used.
-Payments by credit and check cashing cards are assessed a convenience fee of approximately 2.5% of the property tax payment amount.
-Frederick County receives no money from this convenience fee.
+Frederick County has partnered with Govolution to facilitate credit and debit card payments.
+The merchant card processor assesses a service fee each time a credit or debit card is used.
+Payments by credit and debit cards are assessed a service fee of 2.5% of the property tax payment amount.
+Frederick County receives no money from this service fee.

 To Pay By Mail

 Payments to the County may be made at the Treasurer's Office located at 30 North Market Street in Frederick.
 Hours of operation are 8:00 am - 4:00 pm, Monday through Friday.
 Accepted forms of payment are cash, checks, money orders, credit and debit cards (a service fee of 2.5% will be added to all credit and debit card transactions).